Light Rail Transit (Singapore): Depots

-The LRT system consists of two depots, which run the maintenance, inspection, train overhaul facilities, and house the cars overnight.
-The Ten Mile Junction Depot houses cars for Bukit Panjang LRT, and the Sengkang Depot houses cars for the Sengkang LRT and Punggol LRT, together with the North East Line of the Mass Rapid Transit (MRT).
+The LRT system consists of two depots, which run the maintenance, inspection, train overhaul facilities, and houses the train cars overnight.
+The Ten Mile Junction Depot houses train cars for Bukit Panjang LRT, and the Sengkang Depot houses train cars for both the Sengkang-Punggol LRT (SPLRT) and the North East Line (NEL) of the Mass Rapid Transit (MRT).

+In 2021, LTA announced plans for the expansion of the LRT section of Sengkang Depot.
+The expanded depot will provide increased stabling capacity, a new maintenance workshop and two new reception tracks to boost the Sengkang-Punggol LRT's (SPLRT) capacity.
+In addition, the existing power supply systems will be enhanced and three new traction power stations will be added to the existing five for improved traction power to support the additional trains.
+Expansion works began in 2021 and are scheduled to be completed by 2027.

 Fares and ticketing

 The Light Rail Transit uses the same ticketing system as the Mass Rapid Transit, accepting the contactless EZ-Link smart card and tourist passes.
-Single-trip tickets are not sold; fares can only be purchased via contactless card (EZ-Link or tourist pass, both stored-value cards).
+With the removal of single-trip tickets, all GTM machines were replaced by TUK-A and TUM machines were replaced by TUK.
+Commuters can still top up at the minimum of $2 for School Smartcard, ITE Student card and Diploma Student card, $5 for persons with disabilities and $10 for adults and Passion Silver using cash.
+E-payment top-ups remains unchanged at the minimum $5 for students and $10 for adults.

+Public transport journeys were paid using MasterCard, NETS, VISA, American Express, CEPAS 3.0 EZ-Link, CEPAS 3.0 Concession, NETS Prepaid and the early CEPAS versions (utilising Card-Based Ticketing (CBT)) of EZ-Link, Concession and NETS stored-value cards (commonly known as NETS FlashPay).
+As a result, SimplyGo is there for any travel, card and fare enquiries.

 Instead of using turnstile faregates, all stations on the Bukit Panjang LRT Line now use retractable faregates instead which is faster and easier and the replacement was completed in 2017.

 Safety

 By 2018, glass and steel platform barriers were installed at all 43 LRT stations to prevent people from falling onto the tracks.
 Unlike the ones in overground MRT stations, the LRT structures will not have sliding doors but fixed openings.
-The barriers have been erected at Choa Chu Kang and Bukit Panjang LRT stations in anticipation of higher commuter traffic with the opening of Downtown Line 2.
+The barriers have been erected at Choa Chu Kang and Bukit Panjang LRT stations in anticipation of higher commuter traffic with the opening of Downtown Line to Bukit Panjang.
 This was followed by the rest of the stations on the Bukit Panjang and Sengkang-Punggol LRT lines in 2018.

 The installation of these barriers was completed at all LRT stations in 2017.